- This event has passed.

 Typically people give in a range of $120-$500 USD for a course.

 As we’re committed to ensuring everyone has access to the Dharma, please feel comfortable to give less if you are not financially secure.
 Another form of giving dāna is to offer service, and if you are interested in providing support in a non-financial way, we invite you to contact us.

 If you are financially secure, we invite you to generate merit by providing more financial support to the Triple Gem.
 Contributions like these make the difference in supporting our teachers, teachings, and center.

 Learn more about the practice of dāna here.

 In a traditional model of in-person teachings, a retreat center or urban meditation center invites teachers to visit.
 In these cases the centers have infrastructure and organization costs to cover, which might be covered by an admin fee.
 For the teaching itself, dāna to the teachers is offered in a bowl.
 This honors both the sustainability of the teachers, and of the supporting center.

 We’ve tried to recreate this approach online.
 The teachers’ time and the teaching themselves are offered on the basis of dāna, separate to the admin fee.
 With our dāna offering we are making a direct gift of generosity to the teachers to support their teachings and livelihood.

-The admin fee goes to support the infrastructure and organization necessary to support them to teach.
-As anyone with an online business will know, it can be surprising the costs of setting up a good infrastructure to support effective teaching and connection online.
+The admin fee* goes to support the infrastructure and organization necessary to support them to teach.
+As anyone with an online business will know, the costs of setting up good infrastructure to support effective teaching and connection online can be surprising.

 Below are a few of the work and benefits that your admin fee payment is supporting: